hejny/pavolhejny-old/src/content/articles/code-for-czechia-2018/code-for-czechia-2018.md

 <!--abstract-->

 We have created a paper and offline election calculator.
-It is the perfect tool to bring the debate about political topics to public places.
+It is the perfect tool to bring the debate about political topics in public places.